grpc-ecosystem/polyglot/README.md

 In particular, it is not necessary to generate grpc classes for the service or to compile the protos into the Polyglot binary.

-## Status

-Polyglot now has most of the features for min-viable ability to talk to any server.
-As such, it is usable but a bit rough around the edges, more usability improvements are on their way.

 ## Usage

-### Basics
+### Requirements

-For now, it is required to build polyglot before usage (currently only works on Linux):

-`$ bazel build src/main/java/polyglot`

-After calling this, you should have a fresh binary at:

-`./bazel-bin/src/main/java/polyglot/polyglot`
+All you need to run Polyglot is a Java runtime.
+Binaries for Mac, Linux, and Windows are available from the [releases page](https://github.com/dinowernli/polyglot/releases).

+### Making a grpc request

-Then, the binary itself can be invoked as follows:
+Polyglot can be invoked as follows:

 ```
-$ echo <json-request> | polyglot \
+$ echo <json-request> | java -jar polyglot.jar \
     --endpoint=<host>:<port> \
     --full_method=<some.package.Service/doSomething> \
     --proto_discovery_root=<path>
 ```

-For an example, see `run-client-example.sh`.
+Note that on Linux you should be able to just run `./polyglot.jar` as long as you have `binfmt-support` installed.
+For a more detailed execution example, see `run-client-example.sh`.

 ### Configuration